 VET institutions sending trainees to their partner organisations abroad.

 Mobility associations consisting of at least three VET organisations.
-All members of the association must be from the same program country.
+All members of the association must be from the same programme country.
 A mobility association must designate a coordinator for applications and management.

 The application for funding of vocational training internships has to be directed to the National Agency of the own country.
 Individuals cannot apply for funding for a traineeship abroad.

-Which Destinations Are Included in The Erasmus+ Program?
+Which Destinations Are Included in The Erasmus+ Programme?

 Erasmus+ is funded by the European Union, so it’s no surprise that destinations are limited to the countries in the EU.
 That’s actually 27 incredible countries within the European Union, 4 countries included in the partnership as part of the European Economic Area – Lichtenstein, Norway, Iceland, Switzerland and countries lining up for membership of the European Union – North Macedonia, Turkey and Serbia.
 The list of Erasmus countries to choose from is limited but there is definitely more than enough choice!
 If you’re not sure which city you’d like to apply for, why not check our blog The Safest Erasmus+ Destinations in Europe or our Top 10 Erasmus+ Destinations?
 If you are looking for something out-of-the-box, do read about The Most Exotic Erasmus+ Destinations.